tschmutzer/kmasker/README.md

 ## [RUN]:

 The run module starts the core process of Kmasker.
-There are three general options.
-1.)
-Analyse input with SINGLE or MULTIPLE k-mer index structures, 2) perform a comparative analysis searching for differences in applied k-mer index structures and 3) analysis of short sequence probes for its genome-wide specificity.
+There are four general options: 1) basic k-mer analysis with SINGLE or MULTIPLE index structures, 2) screen a sequence for candidates applicable in 'fluorescent in situ hybridization' (FISH) 3) perform a comparative analysis searching for differences in applied k-mer index structures and 4) analysis of short sequence probes for its genome-wide specificity.

 #### SINGLE or MULTIPLE